heartcode/sublime-jsdocs/README.md

 Finally, typing `@` inside a docblock will show a completion list for all tags supported by [JSDoc][jsdoc], the [Google Closure Compiler][closure], [YUIDoc][yui] or [PHPDoc][phpdoc].
 Extra help is provided for each of these tags by prefilling the arguments each expects.
 Pressing `tab` will move the cursor to the next argument.

+### Opening your projects JSDoc documentation ###

+You probably have your JSDoc documentation sitting somewhere in the project folder on your machine, or somewhere on the server.
+If so, you'll probably find it useful to being able to open your documentation directly from Sublime.
+You can either open your local or live documentation and you can even go straight to the documentation page of the currently edited file.

+To access the documentation opening feature, simply right click on an file while editing and select 'DocBlockr' and choose one of the options:

+- Open live docs
+	- Opens the live (remote URL) documentation index in your web browser
+- Open live docs at file:
+	- Opens the live documentation of the file you are currently editing
+- Open local docs
+	- Opens the local documentation index
+- Open local docs at file:
+	- Opens the local documentation of the file you are currently editing

+You can access these commands from the `Tools -> DocBlockr` menu or by using keyboard shortcuts

+For help with setting up DocBlockr being able to open your project's JSDOC documentation, see the configuration section below.

+Only Supports JSDOC at the moment

 ## Configuration ##

 You can access the configuration settings by selecting `Preferences -> Package Settings -> DocBlockr`.